Is Squash Poisonous?

 Today, the only excitement pattypan squash adds to your vegetable garden is the joy of eating it.
 It is not a particularly attractive plant, and its sprawling nature makes it far too unwieldy to plant along borders or in flower beds.
 Instead, pick a planting location where your squash will have lots of room to stretch its legs.

 At harvest time, you can cook your pattypan squash in a number of ways, all of them delicious.
 You can grill it, steam it, slice it or dice it, eating it alone or as part of another dish.
 You can also channel your inner Martha Stewart by carving out the middle of the squash and using the shell as an edible serving dish.

 However you cook it, pattypan is a nutritious addition to your diet.
-In just 18 caolories, pattypan squash provides more Vitamin A, niacine and folate than zuchnni.
+In just 18 calories, pattypan squash provides more Vitamin A, niacin, and folate than zucchini.
 The high levels of folate make pattypan a good choice for women in the early stages of pregnancy.
-Pattypan is also a good source of calcium, Vitamin C and manganese.
+Pattypan is also a good source of calcium, vitamin C, and manganese.

 - Common Name: Pattypan squash, scallopini

 - When to Plant: In spring after the last frost